FSnRSgroup-studentprjs/water_dis22_ss22/README.md

 # water_dis22_ss22
-Water suppy predictions in the DIS22 Project in summer term 2022
+Water supply predictions in the DIS22 Project in summer term 2022